BC-Cash Prices, 1st Ld-Writethru,0343 - NewsBreak

-The American Petroleum Institute reported late Tuesday that U.S. crude supplies rose by 3.75 million barrels for the week ended March 11, according to sources.
-The API also reportedly showed a weekly inventory decline of 3.8 million barrels for gasoline, while distillate stockpiles edged up by 888,000 barrels.
-Crude stocks at the Cushing, Okla., delivery hub were up by 2.3 million barrels last week, sources said.
-Inventory data from the Energy Information Administration will be released Wednesday.
-On average, the EIA is expected to show crude inventories up by 200,000 barrels, according to analysts polled by S&P Global Commodity Insights.
-The survey also showed expectations for weekly supply declines of 2.6 million barrels for gasoline and 3.2 million barrels for distillates.
-Oil prices extended their losses in the electronic trading session after the API data.
+The Energy Information Administration reported on Wednesday that U.S. crude inventories rose by 4.3 million barrels for the week ended March 11.
+That followed two consecutive weeks of declines.
+On average, the EIA was expected to show crude inventories up by 200,000 barrels, according to analysts surveyed by S&P Global Commodity Insights.
+The American Petroleum Institute on Tuesday reported a 3.75 million-barrel increase, according to sources.
+The EIA also reported a weekly inventory decline of 3.6 million barrels for gasoline, while distillate stockpiles edged up by 300,000 barrels.
+The analyst survey showed expectations for weekly supply declines of 2.6 million barrels for gasoline and 3.2 million barrels for distillates.
+The EIA data showed crude stocks at the Cushing, Okla., Nymex delivery hub edged up by 1.8 million barrels for the week.
 April West Texas Intermediate crude.

 Comments / 0